viking-cat/dokument/_pages/utveckling/openshift.md

     7. On the new page, select Login with "DevSandbox"
     8. You might get one or more pages with more stuff you need to confirm

 Might be possible to easily return with the [OpenShift Apps](https://openshiftapps.com) link

+### OC CLI

+1. Click the "question mark" in the top right corner, next to your user name
+2. Select "Command Line Tools" from the dropdown
+3. Download the "Download oc for Windows for x86_64"
+4. Extract the "oz.zip" file
+5. Copy the "oc.exe" file to a permanent folder like "c:\users\abc123\oc-folder"
+6. Append the "c:\users\abc123\oc-folder" to the PATH environment variable of the system
+7. Click OK button on each window to close them

+Test the installation by opening PowerShell and run the "oc" command.

+You should get a lot of OpenShift information inside the PowerShell terminal.

 # Annat